 With respect to the park in general

-- The shuttle system is not running this year.
-For the most part, this is not too bad, since parking is plentiful.
-But there are a couple of places where it adds significantly to your walk:
+- The shuttle system is not running in 2021.
+For the most part, this is not too bad, but there are a couple of places where it adds significantly to your walk:

 - Mariposa Grove.
 It is now a two-mile walk from the parking lot to the first giant trees.
 This road is, however, open for biking this year (normally it is not).
 If you can bring bikes, they could be handy.